Obsidian Community Plugin

 Local stack: "Cannot reach http://localhost:3400".

 Make sure Docker Desktop is running and docker compose ps shows the cortex-api container as healthy.
 Check docker compose logs cortex-api for startup errors.
-The most common cause is a missing LLM key — open Settings → HangarX → LLM provider keys, paste at least one key, then click Save Compose to vault and run docker compose -f docker-compose.cortex.yml up -d --force-recreate so the container picks them up.
+The most common cause is a missing LLM key — open Settings → HangarX → LLM provider keys, paste at least one key, then click Save to vault and run docker compose -f docker-compose.cortex.yml up -d --force-recreate so the container picks them up.

 My HuggingFace requests are returning 403 (HTML response).